-Auctioning is a transparent method used for allocating allowances within phase 3 (2013-2020) and phase 4 (2021-2030) of the EU Emissions Trading System (EU ETS) (2013-2020), meaning that more and more companies subject to the EU ETS must buy an increasing proportion of allowances through auctions.
+Auctioning is a transparent method used for allocating allowances within phase 3 (2013-2020) and phase 4 (2021-2030) of the EU Emissions Trading System (EU ETS), meaning that more and more companies subject to the EU ETS must buy an increasing proportion of allowances through auctions.
 The Member States auction their allowances according to the EU ETS Directive (Directive 2003/87/EC) and the Auctioning Regulation.
 The revenues from the auctioning of these allowances represent an increasing source of income for Member States.
 The EU ETS Directive (Article 10) provides that Member States should use at least 50% of auctioning revenues (or the equivalent in financial value) for climate and energy-related activities.

 What the data are telling us

 - Between 2013-2020, nearly 75% of the auctioning revenues were used by Member States for climate and energy related purposes, mainly within the EU, 76% for the year 2021.

 - Over the years, most of the revenues generated have been used for domestic/EU climate and energy purposes, while only a small fraction has been used for international climate and energy purposes.